-Katie King
+Katie King Katie.king@ucleeds.ac.uk

-Katie.king@leedscitycolle ge.ac.uk

-Katie has recently completed her BPTC LLM in addition to her fully qualifying LLB.
-Katie teaches on a range of programmes and modules, with a specialism in litigation and advocacy.
-Katie is Programme Manager for the LLB and Foundation Degree in Law and Criminal Studies.
+Katie has completed her BPTC LLM in addition to her fully qualifying LLB.
+Katie has taught on a range of programmes and modules, with a specialism in litigation and advocacy.
+Katie is Deputy head of Law and Policing.
 Her areas of research interest are advocacy and litigation.